SkwalExe/rust-drawing/README.md

 - **[ N ]** : New colors
 - **[ R ]** : Reload pixels (if you change the size of the terminal for example)

+You can use the mouse to position the cursor.

 # Docker 🐳

 ## Run the latest verison